Saloni-FED/Tic-TacToe/README.md

 # Tic-Tac-Toe📝
 Tic-Tac-Toe is a classic two player game implemented using ReactJs .
-This game is simple,player can make turn as X Or 0 aiming to form a Vertical or Horizontal or Diagonal line.
+This game is simple,players can make turn as X Or 0 aiming to form a Vertical or Horizontal or Diagonal line.

 # Demo 👇